AdobeDocs/experience-manager-64.en/help/sites/administering/using/msm-sync.md

   </tr>
   <tr>
    <td>contentCopy</td>
-   <td>When nodes of the source do not exist on the live copy, copies the nodes to the live copy. <a href="#excludingpropertiesandnodetypesfromsynchronization">Configure the CQ MSM Content Copy Action service</a> to specify the node types, paragraph items, and page properties to exclude. <br /> </td>
+   <td>When nodes of the source do not exist on the live copy, copies the nodes to the live copy. <a href="#excluding-properties-and-node-types-from-synchronization">Configure the CQ MSM Content Copy Action service</a> to specify the node types, paragraph items, and page properties to exclude. <br /> </td>
    <td> </td>
   </tr>
   <tr>
    <td>contentDelete</td>
-   <td><p>Deletes nodes of the live copy that do not exist on the source. <a href="#excludingpropertiesandnodetypesfromsynchronization">Configure the CQ MSM Content Delete Action service</a> to specify the node types, paragraph items, and page properties to exclude. </p> </td>
+   <td><p>Deletes nodes of the live copy that do not exist on the source. <a href="#excluding-properties-and-node-types-from-synchronization">Configure the CQ MSM Content Delete Action service</a> to specify the node types, paragraph items, and page properties to exclude. </p> </td>
    <td> </td>
   </tr>
   <tr>
    <td>contentUpdate</td>
-   <td>Updates the live copy content with the changes from the source. <a href="#excludingpropertiesandnodetypesfromsynchronization">Configure the CQ MSM Content Update Action service</a> to specify the node types, paragraph items, and page properties to exclude. <br /> </td>
+   <td>Updates the live copy content with the changes from the source. <a href="#excluding-properties-and-node-types-from-synchronization">Configure the CQ MSM Content Update Action service</a> to specify the node types, paragraph items, and page properties to exclude. <br /> </td>
    <td> </td>
   </tr>
   <tr>